pardot/wp-embed-infographic/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+This updates fixes a bug for sites changing wpautop() around.
+1.1 is a complete refactoring: default styling is removed, changing the image size is improved, and filters were added.
+Bugs for themes without jQuery were also fixed.

 = 1.1 =
 This update is a complete refactoring: default styling is removed, changing the image size is improved, and filters were added.
 Bugs for themes without jQuery were also fixed.